-- 9.7.11 The EA's 'Flood Map for Planning' (available to view on their website) identifies areas subject to fluvial/tidal flood risk for the present day but does not include the benefits or impacts of any existing flood defences or climate change respectively. - 9.7.12 The available Flood Maps illustrate that the entirety of the PCC and the connection corridors on the south bank of the River Tees are located within Flood Zone 1 (low risk of flooding from fluvial and/ or tidal sources).
-The exceptions to this are the connection corridors that cross Coatham Sands down to the MLWS a small area of connection corridor that extends west to Bran Sands and where the corridor crosses the River Tees, all of which extend into Flood Zone 3 (high risk of flooding from fluvial and/ or tidal sources).
+- 9.7.12 The EA's 'Flood Map for Planning' (available to view on their website) identifies areas subject to fluvial/tidal flood risk for the present day but does not include the benefits or impacts of any existing flood defences or climate change respectively. - 9.7.13 The available Flood Maps illustrate that the entirety of the PCC Site is located within Flood Zone 1 (low risk of flooding from fluvial and/ or tidal sources).
+The exceptions to this are as outlined in Section 9.6 above (i.e. sections of the connection corridors which extend into Flood Zone 3a (high risk of flooding from fluvial and/ or tidal sources).
+Furthermore, the only works directly in Flood Zone 3a are construction of the CO2 Gathering Network and (if required) the AGI at the eastern end of Dabholm Gut.
+The available detailed maps presented within the Strategic Flood Risk Assessments for STBC (Map 10,11,16,17 and 18) and RCBC (Map 1,2,14,15,16 and 17) (see Annex B) confirm that the parts of the Proposed Development located within Flood Zone 3 are all within Flood Zone 3a.
+There is no land within the proposed DCO boundary within Flood Zone 3b (Functional Floodplain).

-- 9.7.13 Flooding is more extensive to the north bank of the River Tees with flooding predominantly associated with Greatham Creek, Mucky Fleet and Swallow Fleet.
-The connection corridor that extends out towards Billingham is located in Flood Zone 1 (low risk), Flood Zone 2 (medium risk) and Flood Zone 3 (high risk) with the main area at risk located to the north of Port Clarence. - 9.7.14 The Gathering Network is predominantly located within Flood Zone 1 (low risk). - 9.7.15 Flood zone definitions are summarised in Section 9.6 Table 9A-3 and the supporting flood risk mapping is presented on Figure 9-4: Environment Agency Fluvial Flood Zones in PEI Report, Vol II.
+- 9.7.14 Flooding is more extensive to the north bank of the River Tees with flooding predominantly associated with Greatham Creek, Mucky Fleet and Swallow Fleet.
+The connection corridor that extends out towards Billingham is located in Flood Zone 1 (low risk), Flood Zone 2 (medium risk) and Flood Zone 3a (high risk) with the main area at risk located to the north of Port Clarence. - 9.7.15 Flood zone definitions are summarised in Section 9.6 Table 9A-6 and the supporting flood risk mapping is presented on ES Figure 9-4: Environment Agency Fluvial Flood Zones (ES Volume II, Document Ref.
+6.3).